timbr-io/idaho-notebooks/README.md

 ## Setup

 The setup procedure assumes that Continuum.io's [Anaconda Python Distribution](https://www.continuum.io/downloads) is installed and you have already cloned this repository onto your computer.
-From this folder, create a conda environment named "idaho", with the necessary dependencies installed, activate it, and launch the jupyter notebook using the following commands:
+From this folder, create a conda environment named "ship", with the necessary dependencies installed, activate it, and launch the jupyter notebook using the following commands:

 ```Bash
 idaho-notebooks $ conda env create -f environment.yml